macrosalt/Microsoft-Rewards-bot/README.md

 ```

 </li>
-    <li>Due to limits of Ipapi sometimes it returns error, and it causes bot stops.
-So you can define default language and location to prevent it from
+    <li>Due to the limits of Ipapi sometimes it returns an error, and it causes the bot to stop.
+So you can define the default language and location to prevent it from
       <a href="https://github.com/farshadz1997/Microsoft-Rewards-bot/blob/479b2d4b25761d245dc6b3519627162a44d8f85b/ms_rewards_farmer.py#L367">here</a>.</li>
     <li>Run the script</li>
       <ul>